dylankuming/EEE4022S_3D_Ultrasonic_Anemometer/Arduino_code/README.md

 # 3D Ultrasonic Anemometer (EEE4022S)

-This project implements a **3D ultrasonic anemometer** for measuring wind speed and direction across three axes: North-South (NS), East-West (EW), and Top-Bottom (TB).
+This project implements a **3D ultrasonic anemometer** for measuring wind data across three axes: North-South (NS), East-West (EW), and Top-Bottom (TB).
 The system uses ultrasonic transducers and calculates wind speed by measuring the time-of-flight (ToF) of sound pulses between the transducers.

 ## Overview